pankdhnd/Observability/README.md

+# Terminologies

-# Observability
+## Observability
 Observability is a measure of how well internal states of a system can be inferred from knowledge of its external outputs.
 Observability helps developers and operators (“DevOps”) understand distributed systems: what’s slow, what’s broken, and what needs to be done to improve performance.

-# Monitoring
+## Monitoring
 Monitoring — the process of gathering telemetry data on the operation of an IT environment to gauge performance and troubleshoot issues.
 Monitoring involves many different steps — data collection, data processing, data analysis — to name just a few.
+`Definition from Google: Collecting, processing, aggregating, and displaying real-time quantitative data about a system, such as query counts and types, error counts and types, processing times, and server lifetimes.`

+## White-box monitoring
+White box monitoring is where you know the internals of the system.
+And the system has instrumentation in place to emit telemetry—metrics, logs, traces.

+## Black-box monitoring
+Black box monitoring is where you don’t have control and don’t know what’s happening inside the system.
+You only monitor the system from the outside—its behavior.

 ### Three pillers of Observability
 1. Logs
 2. Metrics
 3. Traces

+### SRE
+SRE (site reliability engineering) is a discipline used by software engineering and IT teams to proactively build and maintain more reliable services.
+SRE is a functional way to apply software development solutions to IT operations problems.

 ### SLA, SLO, SLI
 #### SLA: Service Level Agreement.
 It is the agreement that you make with your clients or users.